GabrielContreras/simulateUniversityDatabase/README.md

 # University Database
 Program that acts as a university database with use of object oriented design, function polymorphism, and .txt file input.
+Written during my Sophomore year of college.

 ## Included classes